Getting a Mortgage Using Joint Income

 As you can see, a couple earning £50k between them would need to find a lender willing to offer them 6 times their income to get a £300k mortgage, which is possible, but quite difficult to attain, and this level of borrowing is often reserved for professionals and higher earners.

 A couple with a joint income of £60,000, however, would only need to borrow 5 times their income, which is much easier to achieve.
-Remember, not all mortgage lenders use income multiples, so the size of loan you need may still be achievable with the right advice.
+Remember, not all mortgage lenders use income multiples, so the size of the loan you need may still be achievable with the right advice.

 How to get a joint mortgage

-Using our free broker-matching service you can speak straight away to the right broker by simply making an enquiry online.
-They’ll be able to help with:
+Using our service, you can speak straight away to the right broker by simply making an enquiry online.

 Did you know… An Online Mortgage Advisor broker has access to more deals than any comparison site.